Deificz/philore-job-board-app/README.md

 - Tailwind ( CSS Framwork )
 - json-server ( For mock REST API )

+**Struggles**

+Setting up the needed components and custom hooks took alot of time but development will be much easier to scale in the future.

+**Future Improvements**

+- Skeleton Loading for UI Experience

 **Required Packages**

 v24.6.0 or up - node version